acl-org/acl-anthology/hugo/content/info/development.md

   print(paper.anthology_id, paper.get_title('text')
 ```

-See the script [create_hugo_yaml.py](https://github.com/acl-org/acl-anthology/blob/master/bin/create_hugo_yaml.py) to see how to iterate over the Anthology object.
+See the script [create_hugo_yaml.py](https://github.com/acl-org/acl-anthology/blob/master/bin/create_hugo_yaml.py) to see how to iterate over the Anthology object and access other information such as authors and volumes.

 ### Authoritative XML format